Higher (Clean Bandit song)

 "Higher" is a song by British electronic music group Clean Bandit, featuring vocals from Puerto Rican-American rapper, singer, and songwriter Iann Dior.
 It was released as a single on 29 January 2021 by Atlantic and Warner Music.
 The song was written by Dan Smith, Jack Patterson and Mark Ralph.

 Music video

 A music video to accompany the release of "Higher" was first released onto YouTube on 29 January 2021.
 A man sings while he dances in a tropical island.
+The video was filmed at Lime Cay, off the coast of Jamaica.